biagavirete/gobarber_frontend/README.md

 # GoBarber Web

 GoBarber is the final project developed during the GoStack Bootcamp ([Rocketseat](https://rocketseat.com.br/) :rocket:).
-It is a barber shop application that allows barbers (providers) to inform their schedule availability and users to choose the provider and schedule their appointments.
+It is a barber shop application that allows barbers (providers) to inform their schedule availability and customers to choose the provider and schedule their appointments.

 Front-end project using ReactJS with Typescript.